V-Sekai/cassie-data/README.md

 Additionnally, we provide some utility python scripts to load and display the data, which will also support data exported directly from our Unity VR sketching application.
 See code and binaries [here](https://gitlab.inria.fr/D3/cassie).

-More details about the CASSIE project: [webpage](https://ns.inria.fr/d3/CASSIE/), [paper](http://www-sop.inria.fr/reves/Basilic/2021/YASBS21/CASSIE_author_version.pdf)
+More details about the CASSIE project: [webpage](https://ns.inria.fr/d3/CASSIE/), [paper](http://www-sop.inria.fr/reves/Basilic/2021/YASBS21/CASSIE_author_version.pdf).

-Explore all the sketches directly in your browser: [CASSIE data website](https://ns.inria.fr/d3/CASSIE/sketch-explorer/)
+Explore all the sketches directly in your browser: [CASSIE data website](https://ns.inria.fr/d3/CASSIE/sketch-explorer/).

+If this is useful for your research, please [cite us](#citing-this-project).

 ## About the data